chris-etienne/hackathon/README.md

 ### I. Software Installation
 #### [Intellij](https://www.jetbrains.com/idea/)
 For at least a portion of the hackathon, you will be using [Scala](https://www.scala-lang.org/).
 The preferred IDE for Scala is [Intellij](https://www.jetbrains.com/idea/).
-It would be best if you use the ultimate edition.
-While this requires a subscription, you can get a trial edition of the software for 30 days.
+The community edition should be sufficient as long as you install the Scala plugin.

 #### [Visual Studio Code](http://https://code.visualstudio.com) with [Graphviz](./doc/GraphViz.md) extention
-We'll use an extension for Visual Studio Code to assist us in our designs.
+We'll use an extension for Visual Studio Code (free) to assist us in our designs.
 This extension allows Visual Studio Code to interpret the [DOT language](https://graphviz.gitlab.io/_pages/doc/info/lang.html).
 You may find the [dotguide] (http://www.graphviz.org/pdf/dotguide.pdf) is useful to you.
 ##### Installing Graphviz - follow these instructions provided [here.](./doc/GraphViz.md)